takeaship/redasher-ja/README.md

 You can also set a server mapping by hand with the `bind` subcommand like in the previous example with the datasource.

+If you checkout an object from a server with no previous mapping, a new file name

 ## Design